benjamineeckh/kul-typst-template/src/lib.typ

   /// toggle to notify the template that you don't need any Dutch things.
   /// -> bool
   english-master: false,
+  /// Whether to automatically add a list of figures
+  /// -> bool
+  list-of-figures: false,
+  /// Whether to automatically add a list of listings (code blocks)
+  /// -> bool
+  list-of-listings: false,
+  /// the size of the text, can choose between 10pt and 11pt.
+  /// -> pt
+  font-size: 11pt,
   /// The preface (voorwoord).
   /// -> content
   preface: none,